RaymondC360/learning-git/README.md

 # Learning how to use Git

-Hey this isn't too bad!
+Hey this isn't too bad! <br>
+Trying out some Markdown syntax and committing from PyCharm.